michaelkolesidis/emoji-minesweeper/README.md

 ## Description
 The classic Minesweeper game reimagined and implemented with emojis.
 It is an example of object-based JavaScript, each Cell is an instance of the class Cell.
 Mines are allocated randomly on page load.

 The mine allocation used to be based on probability (ex. each cell had a 15% chance to be a mine) which made the total number of mines variable.
-It has since been redesigned, and now the total number of mines can be set.
+It has since been redesigned, and now the total number of mines can be set in the code.

+## Features
+* Random mine allocation on load
+* Ensure that the first click is never on a mine
+* Fixed (15) total number of mines (ability to change number of mines in code)
+* Ability to flag (🚩) possible location of mines
+* Empty cells become a grinning face with smiling eyes (😄) if the game is won or a dizzy face (😵) if the game is lost
+* Different emoji for detonated mine (💥) and revealed mines (💣)

 ## Controls

 * Left-click to reveal cell<br>